 Believe that everything happens in the right moment.
 The life is unfolding, as it should.
 If you have some desire for your future reality that is distant, perhaps that needs many correcting factors on the way there.
 Remember, obstacle is just detour in the right direction.
 You will only connect the dots by looking backwards as Steve Jobs once said.

 Your beliefs are the only thing that will get you through the change.
-If you believe, that whatever the change is you can handle it, you will and the experience will expand you.
+If you believe, that whatever the change is, you can handle it, you will.
+As a result the experience will expand you.

 Stop resisting the change because the change is typically an upgrade.

 Put your ego aside.
 This is a tough one.
 I see many of you nodding -yeah right.
 We are raised in a peer-to-peer, judgmental and consumption driven environment.
 The things we have reflect our status.
 If they are taken away, we feel lost, vulnerable or unworthy.

 Still, ego, is the worst advisor of all and the cause of unnecessary conflicts we have with others and within ourselves.

 Finding the time to sit in silence, breath and perhaps get to know some meditation practices will stimulate your brain to see a bigger picture and focus on the expected and desired future.